Fleckism/SecurityPlus/My notes.md

 -   ==Deterrent==—the control may not physically or logically prevent access, but psychologically discourages an attacker from attempting an intrusion.
 This could include signs and warnings of legal penalties against trespass or intrusion.
 -   ==Compensating==—the control serves as a substitute for a principal control, as recommended by a security standard, and affords the same (or better) level of protection but uses a different methodology or technology.

+## NIST CYBERSECURITY FRAMEWORK

+A **cybersecurity framework (CSF)** is a list of activities and objectives undertaken to mitigate risks.
+The use of a framework allows an organization to make an objective statement of its current cybersecurity capabilities, identify a target level of capability, and prioritize investments to achieve that target.
+This is valuable for giving a structure to internal risk management procedures and provides an externally verifiable statement of regulatory compliance.
+Frameworks are also important because they save an organization from building its security program in a vacuum, or from building the program on a foundation that fails to account for important security concepts.

+There are many different frameworks, each of which categorize cybersecurity activities and controls in slightly different ways.
+These frameworks are non-regulatory in the sense that they do not attempt to address the specific regulations of a specific industry but represent **"best practice"** in IT security governance generally.
+Most organizations will have historically chosen a particular framework; some may use multiple frameworks in conjunction.
 ## ISO AND CLOUD FRAMEWORKS

 ### International Organization for Standardization (ISO) 27K